Jasmine-yz/Cyclistic_Case_Study/README.md

 11.202311-divvy-tripdata.csv
 12.202312-divvy-tripdata.csv
 ```
-It is well structured data and is organized into rows and columns.
-The following are the field name.
+The data is well-structured with rows and columns, and each table maintains consistent column count and field names.
 ```
 Index:
 'ride_id',                  # Ride id - unique